2024-25 Catalog

 ISE 365 Applied Data Mining 3 Credits

 Introduction to the data mining process including business problem understanding, data understanding and preparation, modeling and evaluation, and model deployment.
 Emphasis on hands-on data preparation and modeling using techniques from statistics, artificial intelligence, such as regression, decision trees, neural networks, and clustering.
 A number of application areas are explored.
-This course is an undergraduate version of IE 465.
-Credit will not be given for both IE 365 and IE 465.
+This course is an undergraduate version of ISE 465.
+A student cannot receive credit for both ISE 365 and ISE 465.

 Prerequisites: ((ISE 220 or IE 220) or ((ISE 230 or IE 230) and (ISE 240 or IE 240), ), ) and (ISE 275 or IE 275)